 The student experience at UT Southern is so much more than just going to class and getting a degree.
-Firehawks are also involved outside the classroom in everything from civic engagement and service, to intramural sports, to student organizations and leadership.
-The Division of Student Affairs is here to support students in their growth and development, and student safety, satisfaction, and success is at the heart of everything we do.
+Firehawks are involved outside the classroom in everything from civic engagement, service, intramural sports, student organizations, and leadership.
+The Division of Student Affairs supports students.
+This support includes their growth and development; student safety, satisfaction, and success are at our heart.

-Visit us in the Guthrie Student Life Center, where you can find a commuter kitchen, study lounges, a computer lab, conference space, and Food Bank, in addition to our outdoor basketball and sand volleyball courts.
-The Guthrie Student Life Center also houses a variety of offices such as Student Activities, Residential Life, and the Dean of Students.
-We believe in open doors and open communication, so stop by anytime or reach out to any of our staff below!
+Visit us at the Guthrie Student Life Center.
+You can find a commuter kitchen, study lounges, a computer lab, conference space, Food Bank, outdoor basketball, and sand volleyball courts.
+The Guthrie Student Life Center also houses various offices such as Student Activities, Residential Life, and the Dean of Students.
+We believe in open doors and communication, so stop by anytime or contact any of our staff below!